 Definitely do not use DXF or DWG for data files such as copper layers.
-These formats were not designed for PCB data and are not suitable for it.
-Such files are loathed by CAM operators.
+These formats were neither designed for, nor suitable for, PCB data.
+Indeed, such files are loathed by CAM operators.

 In fact, the number of formats needed is very limited.
-Copper, drill, rout, solder mask, legend must all be expressed in Gerber, and so do the drawings.
+Copper, drill, rout, solder mask, legend must all be expressed in Gerber, and so must the drawings.
 The netlist cannot be expressed in Gerber, IPC-D-356A must be used.
-The informal data intended for human eyes - delivery info for example can be expressed in plain text or PDF files.
+The informal data intended for human eyes-delivery info, for example, can be expressed in plain text or PDF files.
 More formal data is expressed in structured text files such as CSV, XML or YAML.
 Consequently the only formats you need are:

 - Gerber

 - IPC-D-356A

 - Text files

-- PDF possibly
+- PDF, possibly

-Output all your drawings in Gerber.
+Always output all your drawings in Gerber.